What is flipping?

 - a face-to-face (f2f) session during which students are expected to actively engage with the subject matter, with their peers and with the lecturer.

 ‘The consensus is that dynamic, interactive learning in which students are presented with opportunities to solve problems is more effective than students functioning as receivers of didactic transmission.
-Interacting might be with the ‘lecturer’ or between peers.’… (Dr. Simon Lancaster, 2013)
+Interacting might be with the ‘lecturer’ or between peers.’… (Lancaster, S., 2013)

 Of course, many (most?) lectures are not like this.
 In many lectures students are encouraged to ask and respond to questions and to participate and engage in various ways beyond just listening and taking notes.
 Even where this is the case, it is often the same small subset of students who ask and answer the questions posed and participate beyond being physically present.
 For many students the traditional lecture is still a largely passive experience.